codeceptjs/CodeceptJS/docs/mobile.md

 }
 ```

-Once you configured Appium, create the first test by running
+Once you configured Appium, create the first test by running:

 ```sh
 npx codeceptjs gt